stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 	using 25 uL of PCR product for each sample

 1. Combine all Sequal'd samples (20 ul/sample) into one tube (or two, if the volume too large).
+	* Pre-weigh the tube to help with the next step (speed-vac).
+	* This can be done with the robot method: "plate_pooling"

 1. Vacuum evaporate samples to concentrate.
 	* [speed-vac](../speed-vac/speed-vac.html)